Luna Loud

 Luna Loud is a fictional character in the American animated television series The Loud House and its resulting multimedia franchise.
 Voiced by Nika Futterman and portrayed by Sophia Woodward, she is the third child of the Loud family and a musician who owns and plays several instruments, including a purple Dean ML electric guitar, her signature instrument.
-In the episode "L is for Love", Luna is revealed to be attracted to her female classmate and friend Sam Sharp, which establishes Luna as LGBTQ.

-Luna has been met with praise from critics and fans for being a positive representation of LGBTQ people.
+In the episode "L Is for Love", Luna is revealed to be attracted to her female classmate and friend Sam Sharp, which establishes Luna as LGBTQ.
+Description of this in the show has been met with praise from critics and fans for being a positive representation of LGBTQ people.

 Role and development

 Luna is a 15-year-old (16-year-old season 5 onward and The Really Loud House) girl, and third child of the Loud family.
 She is the roommate of her younger sister Luan.
 She is a musician who owns and plays various instruments, including her signature instrument, a purple Dean ML electric guitar.
 She was described as a loud, boisterous and freewheeling sister.
 Luna was named after a pet dachshund Chris Savino's mother-in-law owned.
 Early in development, Luna alongside her family was going to be depicted as a humanoid rabbits, but this was terminated when an executive, Jenna Boyd, suggested Savino to make them human.
 According to an interview, she was Savino's favorite character in the series.
 The episode "White Hare" revisited the abandoned concept of the Loud family being rabbits, with Luna going on to influence two characters; her love of music became the defining personality trait of Barbara (also voiced by Futterman), while her love of British culture became the defining personality trait of Bippa (voiced by Cristina Pucelli).